pykeen/benchmarking/README.md

 ## Reproducibility Study

-In this study, we use the KGEMs reimplemented in PyKEEN and the authors' best reported hyperparemeters to make reproductions of past experiments.
+In this study, we use the KGEMs reimplemented in PyKEEN and the authors' best reported hyperparameters to make reproductions of past experiments.

 ## Ablation Study